 Payday loans are marketed as one time ‘quick fix’ consumer loans – for folks facing a cash crunch.
-In reality these loans create a long term cycle of debt, and a host of other economic consequences for borrowers.
+In reality, these loans create a long term cycle of debt and a host of other economic consequences for borrowers.

 Payday lenders charge 400% annual interest on a typical loan, and have the ability to seize money right out of borrowers’ bank accounts.
 Payday lenders’ business model relies on making loans borrowers cannot pay back without reborrowing – and paying even more fees and interest.
 In fact, these lenders make 75 percent of their money from borrowers stuck in more than 10 loans in a year.
 That’s a debt trap!

-No wonder payday loans are associated with increased likelihood of bank penalty fees, bankruptcy, delinquency on other bills, and bank account closures.
+There’s no wonder payday loans are associated with increased likelihood of bank penalty fees, bankruptcy, delinquency on other bills, and bank account closures.

 Car Title and Installment Loans

 Car title and installment loans are variations on the same theme.
 Car title lenders use a borrower’s vehicle as collateral for their unaffordable loans.
 Installment loans typically have longer payoff periods and replace slightly lower interest rates with expensive, unnecessary ad-on products.

 John Oliver Explains the Payday Loan Debt Trap